vanamvamshikrishna1998/SecureDoorSystem/README.md

 1. Assemble the circuit as per the schematics in the `/hardware` directory.
 2. Connect the electronic door lock to the ESP32 module.
-3. Setup the QR code scanner module with the ESP32.
+3. Paste the QR code scanner with the ESP32.

 ### Software Setup